 Whichever backup system you choose, it's important to keep backups in a different place to the main copy of the data.
 Test your backups regularly – many businesses neglect this step, only to discover their backups are useless when they have a real emergency.

-It's increasingly common for companies to use cloud backup, rather than creating backup copies of their data locally.
+Many companies now use cloud services to backup their data rather than creating backup copies of their data locally.
 This sees your business pay a fee each month for a service that backs your data up over the internet.
+There are several benefits to this.
+All your data is centralised, so you can access it from anywhere.
+Your data is stored offsite, so it is safe and can still be accessed even if your premises are not and you only pay for what you use.